 Dorzback first found her calling in higher education while enrolled in a PhD program in Romance linguistics at the University of Michigan.
 As resident director of a dormitory, she was troubled by the complex struggles facing her residents, including eating disorders, alcohol and drug abuse, grief management, relationship challenges, and anxiety.
 “I thought, ‘How am I supposed to write a dissertation on the French nasal phonemes from 1350 to 1550 when there’s more important work right in front of me?,'” she says.
 After leaving the PhD program with a master’s degree, Dorzback earned a master’s degree in education with a focus on higher education counselling.
 She then moved to New York City to pursue her love of dance.
 Dorzback has often reminded students that they can make room for all that they are—noting that she has balanced her career in education with national swing dance competitions, cruise ship dance instruction, and participation in the Law School’s Law Revue.

-In 1978, Dorzback took a position overseeing the cooperative education program at NYU Tandon, where she developed engineering placements at major employers such as NASA, Kodak, General Foods, Hughes Aircraft, and IBM, among others, while earning an MS in management.
-Arriving at the Law School in 1983, she spent 12 years working with LLM students and 16 months overseeing the Office of Residential Life and Special Events before becoming assistant dean of OCS in 1996.
+In 1978, Dorzback took a position overseeing the cooperative education program at what is now NYU Tandon, where she developed engineering placements at major employers such as NASA, Kodak, General Foods, Hughes Aircraft, and IBM, among others, while earning an MS in management.
+She arrived at the Law School in 1983, where she worked with LLM students and later oversaw residence life before becoming assistant dean of OCS in 1996.
 She was named associate dean in 2012.

 Evan Fried ’11 says that Dorzback was instrumental in helping him define his career interests.
 As a 3L, he says, he came to realize that joining a large law firm after graduation wasn’t the right path for him.
 “I wanted to do something different.
 But I wasn’t clear on what that ‘different’ was,” he says.
 “Irene spent countless hours working with me, exploring what I wanted, and helping me to realize that what I value is autonomy, creativity, and agency.”
 After graduation, Fried took a role in litigation finance and now works at the five-attorney firm Slarskey, focused on what he calls “the entrepreneurial practice of law.”